vl4ds/Documentation/device-type-developers-guide/simulator-metadata.rst

     status "on":  "command: 2003, payload: FF"
     status "off": "command: 2003, payload: 00"

 ``status`` takes a map as an argument.
 The key ("on" in the example above) is just a name for the action.
-The value ("command: 2003, payload: FF") is the message that the device will send to the device type handler's ``parse(message)`` method when that action is taken on the physical device.
+The value ("command: 2003, payload: FF") is the message that the device will send to the device handler's ``parse(message)`` method when that action is taken on the physical device.

 In the simulator, each status key ("on" or "off" in the example above) will be an available message in the simulator.

 Reply
 -----

-The "reply" declarations specify responses that the physical device will send to the device type handler when it receives a certain message from the hub.
+The "reply" declarations specify responses that the physical device will send to the device handler when it receives a certain message from the hub.
 For a Z-Wave switch, for example, we specify:

 .. code-block:: groovy

     reply "2001FF,delay 100,2502": "command: 2503, payload: FF"
     reply "200100,delay 100,2502": "command: 2503, payload: 00"

 Just like ``status``, ``reply`` accepts a map as a parameter.
-The key is a comma-separate list of the raw commands sent to the device, i.e. what's returned from the device type's command methods.
+The key is a comma-separate list of the raw commands sent to the device, i.e. what's returned from the device handler's command methods.
 For example, the Z-Wave switch commands that send the above methods are:

 .. code-block:: groovy